-Information on unauthorised medicines may not be published for advertisement purposes.
-Insofar as the above-noted conditions are satisfied (i.e., in the answer to question 2.1), it is possible to publish information on unauthorised medicines, but only for purposes of scientific and medical progress.
+Information on unauthorised medicines may not be published for advertisement purposes under the Pharmaceutical Affairs Act.
+However, according to the Code of Practices, insofar as the abovenoted conditions described in the answer to question 2.1 are satisfied, it is possible to publish information on unauthorised medicines, but only for purposes of scientific and medical progress.